Public debt sustainability: Why is it important to regain access to markets?

 Why is regaining market access important?

-It is essential that the Argentine economy returns to growth, which is impossible without regaining access to the capital market.
+The Argentine economy must return to growth, which is impossible without regaining access to the capital market.
 Debt sustainability is not just a technical issue, it is a central factor for growth and economic stability.
 Argentina faces a circular dilemma: it needs to grow to make its debt sustainable, but such growth depends on access to external and domestic financing on reasonable terms.
 Debt sustainability is not only important to restore market access, but also to gradually pay off the debt owed to the International Monetary Fund.

 Ensuring debt sustainability requires a comprehensive approach that combines responsible fiscal policies, careful management of external commitments and structural reforms to reduce inflation and stabilise the exchange rate.
 Regaining access to financial markets and implementing strategies to ensure economic growth are essential elements to address Argentina’s current public debt challenges.